 If you are into Android theming, most probably you have changed your device’s default fonts at least once.
 Fonts represent a very important part of user interfaces and Android manufacturers usually ship their devices with some sort of support for changing typeface or font weight and size.
-Here’re a few tips to help you choose the best font for your Android device.
+Here’re a few tips to help you choose the best font for Android devices.

 But what exactly are font and typeface?

 A font is a subset of a typeface which includes characters with the same weight and size.
 So, ‘Times New Roman’ is a typeface and ‘Times New Roman 10 pt.
 Bold’ is a font.
 However, as technology advanced and typography became computerized, these terms turned out less important.
 It is possible today for both terms to be used interchangeably, and that is completely fine as long as they are used outside of professional designer circles.

 In the early days of computing, most commonly used typefaces were ‘Times New Roman’ and ‘Arial’.
 When the World Wide Web started to grow, several new typefaces became available to cover the needs of web designers.
 Nowadays, there are thousands of different free typefaces to choose from.
 They are usually hosted on specialized websites like Google Fonts.

 Serif vs Sans-Serif